Alien-Edds/HCF-Replacement/README.md

 There are example block and item files along with custom components.
 To see all options even if you're writing in js, look at the TS interface files.

 ## Why was this made?
-This was made to help people that don't know how to script, but still make addons.
+This was made to help people that don't know how to script update their addons.